-The Effectiveness of Islamic-Approach Group Counseling for Depression on Cognitive-Emotional Regulation and Rumination in Depressed Adolescent Girls
+The Effectiveness of an Islamic-Oriented Group Counseling Package for Depression Treatment on Cognitive Emotion Regulation and Rumination in Adolescent Girls with Depression

 Authors